The Hybrid Approach

 Symbolic (The Judge): Uses a logic solver to mathematically prove if the model’s answer violates the rule.

-This gives you 100% precision on policy enforcement, unlike the statistical guess of an LLM.
+For the rules it can encode, this gives you deterministic, verifiable policy enforcement, rather than the statistical guess of an LLM.

 Implementation: The apply_guardrail API